caelum/vraptor-cdi-provider/README.md

 		<param-value>br.com.caelum.vraptor.ioc.cdi.CDIProvider</param-value>
 	</context-param>

-3- Configure the Listener that has to make BeanManager availabe in ServletContext
+3- Configure the Listener that has to make BeanManager availabe in ServletContext.
+If you are in a Servlet Container, this listener must be placed after Weld Listener.

 	<listener>
 		<listener-class>br.com.caelum.vraptor.ioc.cdi.BeanManagerSetup</listener-class>